ArthurBarthur/ArthursAudioBPs/README.md

 # Discussion/more info:
 https://forums.unrealengine.com/development-discussion/audio/1618651

+# V0.9.9.9?????
+Yeah next is 1.0 right!?
+Will start finalizing and polishing a bit, update to 4.26, record some videos on everything like overviews and some deep dives.
+Also make some Quartz-system examples, make music:)

-# NEW Feature Examples in V9.8
+# Feature Examples

+- Huge hub-level with gamemode, doors to all levels, lots of silly BPs and more.
 - "Candy" Audio Visualizer
-- Huge hub-level with gamemode, doors to all levels, lots of silly BPs and more.
 - Jump-pads that trigger samples(audio)
-- 5-10 other smaller additions I forgot to write down

-# ALL Included Feature Examples

 - Submix meters(practical and simple in-world volume visualizers for submixes)
 - Submix recording example(to soundwave or .wav)
 - Independent pitch and playback-speed control with granular player(thank you for HQ voice sample [Megagoth1702](https://forums.unrealengine.com/community/got-skills-looking-for-talent/looking-for-work/1710171))